Beacon-Design/HTMLCSSJS_Study/Python/Python Study Notes/Statements.md

 #### make a single statement span across multiple lines.

-To make this work, you simply have to enclose part of your statement in a bracketed pair—parentheses ( `()` ), square brackets ( `[]` ), or curly braces ( `{}` ).
-Any code enclosed in these constructs can cross multiple lines: your statement doesn’t end until Python reaches the line containing the closing part of the pair.
+To make this work, you simply have to enclose part of your statement in a bracketed pair—parentheses ( `()` ), square brackets ( `[]` ), or curly braces ( `{}` ). **Any code enclosed in these constructs can cross multiple lines: your statement doesn’t end until Python reaches the line containing the closing part of the pair**.
 For instance, to continue a list literal:

 ```
 mylist = [1111,